MicrosoftDocs/defender-docs/defender-endpoint/deployment-vdi-microsoft-defender-antivirus.md

 Start-Process -FilePath $vdmpackage -WorkingDirectory $vdmpath -ArgumentList "/x"
 ```

-You can set a scheduled task to run once a day so that whenever the package is downloaded and unpacked then the VMs will receive the new update.
+You can set a scheduled task to run once a day so that whenever the package is downloaded and unpacked then the VMs receive the new update.
 We suggest starting with once a day, but you should experiment with increasing or decreasing the frequency to understand the impact.

 Security intelligence packages are typically published once every three to four hours.
 Setting a frequency shorter than four hours isn't advisable because it will increase the network overhead on your management machine for no benefit.